 Be aware that birds often like to observe the area before building a nest to be sure it’s safe.

-Nesting boxes come in a range of sizes with different entrance hole diameters to suit different wild bird species.
+Nesting boxes come in various sizes with different entrance hole diameters to suit different wild bird species.
 For example, an entrance hole of 26-28mm is desirable for tree sparrows, tits, and other smaller birds.
 Whereas nesting boxes with a 32mm hole are perfect for larger native birds like house sparrows and great tits.
 Robins, however, even though they are smaller than sparrows, require an open-ended nesting box with a larger hole so they can see out.

 How big does the entrance hole need to be: